-Criminal or Civil, what’s the difference?
+Criminal or Civil, What’s the Difference?

-The criminal court system in Arizona, as with criminal courts across the country; was designed to protect the public from future harm by punishing those who violate the laws of the state.
-These proceedings act as deterrents to others against violating Arizona’s laws; thereby in theory decreasing illegal activity by encouraging lawful conduct.
+The criminal court system in Arizona, as with criminal courts across the country, was designed to protect the public from future harm by punishing those who violate the laws of the state.
+These proceedings act as deterrents to others against violating Arizona’s DUI law, thereby in theory decreasing illegal activity by encouraging lawful conduct.
 Having fewer people who choose to violate Arizona’s laws arguably creates a safer living environment for Arizonans.
 It is for this reason that a reckless driver faces prosecution in a criminal court regardless of any damage.

-Civil cases compensate victims of individuals who break the law for damages that they incurred because of the illegal behavior.
-While restitution is available to victims in criminal cases; the amount is usually insufficient to cover the true costs to a victim of a drunk driver as restitution only allows for actual damages.
+Civil cases compensate victims of individuals who break the law for damages that they incurred because of illegal behavior.
+While restitution is available to victims in criminal cases, the amount is usually insufficient to cover the true costs to a victim of a drunk driver, as restitution only allows for actual damages.
 In a civil case, a victim may sue a drunk driver for damages that include property damages, medical bills, financial losses, pain and suffering, and emotional distress.
 These damages can be in the hundreds of thousands of dollars.